joshcough/fp-practice/README.md

 Here's the recommended order in which you should implement the languages:

-* FirstLang          - A simple arithmetic language
+* startHere.FirstLang - Simple arithmetic expressions.
-* let.Let            - First, extended with let statements
+* let.LetLang         - FirstLang, extended with let expressions.
-* print.PrintStdOut  - First, extended with print statements
+* print.PrintStdOut   - FirstLang, extended with print statements/expressions.
-* print.PrintCollect - Like PrintStdOut, but with a twist
+* print.PrintCollect  - Like PrintStdOut, but with a twist.
-* print.LetAndPrint  - Contains both Let and Print
+* print.LetAndPrint   - Contains let *and* print expressions.
-* print.Statements   - Contains Let, Print, and statement blocks.
+* print.Statements    - Contains let, print, and statement blocks.
-* functions.HOF      - Let, and first class functions
+* functions.HOF       - Contains let and first class functions
-* memory.Memory      - Let, statement blocks and memory, with get and set expressions
+* memory.Memory       - Contains statement blocks and memory, with get and set expressions

 ## FirstLang